King Krule

 Archy Ivan Marshall (born 24 August 1994), also known by his stage name King Krule, among other names, is an English singer, songwriter, musician, rapper and record producer.

 He began recording music in 2010 under the moniker Zoo Kid.
-The following year he adopted his present name.
+The following year he adopted his present stage name.
 He has released several EPs and his debut full-length album, 6 Feet Beneath the Moon, was released in 2013 to positive critical reception.
-His third album, The Ooz, was released on 13 October 2017 and his fourth album, Man Alive!, was released on 21 February 2020 both to further critical acclaim.
+His second album, A New Place 2 Drown was released in 2015.
+His third and fourth albums, The Ooz, and Man Alive!, were released in 2017 and 2020 respectively, both to further critical acclaim.
+He released his fifth and most recent album, Space Heavy, in 2023.

 His music blends elements of punk jazz with hip hop, darkwave, trip hop and post-punk.